Prep Time: 30 mins

 - ⅓ cup melted coconut oil, plus more for brushing

-- ½ cup almond milk, at room temp
+- ½ cup Almond Breeze Almondmilk, at room temperature

 - ⅓ cup cane sugar

 - 1 teaspoon sea salt

 - 2¾ cups all-purpose flour, plus more for kneading